California man claims he was beaten at bar after men confused him with child predator suspect

 A California man says he was beaten at a bar last week after a group of men confused him with a child predator sought by police.

-Kevin Martin, 34, told KTLA he was outside Slick's Billiards in Norco, a city roughly 50 miles west of Los Angeles, on Thursday night when two men approached him and accused Martin of being the person wanted by police for allegedly making sexual comments to an 11-year-old girl in Corona in May.
+Kevin Martin, 34, told KTLA he was outside Slick's Billiards in Norco, a city roughly 50 miles east of Los Angeles, on Thursday night when two men approached him and accused Martin of being the person wanted by police for allegedly making sexual comments to an 11-year-old girl in Corona in May.

 NEW YORK MAN ALLEGEDLY IMPERSONATING A POLICE OFFICER PULLS OVER VAN OF DETECTIVES